m-daniela/chat-app/Notes/Final/thesis4.md

 **CBC** (Cipherblock Chaining Mode) makes encryption dependant on the key and previous message blocks and an initialization vector, so the identical plaintext blocks are mapped to different ciphetext blocks.
 With the initialization vector, the ciphertext is one block longer and if an error occurs in one block (such as transmission errors), it will be propagated to the others.

-**GCM** (Galois/ Counter mode) provides authenticated encryption and and authentication and integrity of the additional data.
+**GCM** (Galois/ Counter Mode) provides authenticated encryption and and authentication and integrity of the additional data.
 Takes as parameters the same as the CBC mode, the key, plaintext and and initialization vector and additional data as well.
 It returns the ciphertext and a MAC.

-**IGE** (Inifinite Garble Mode) has the property of propagating the errors forward indefinitely.
+**IGE** (Inifinite Garble Extension Mode) has the property of propagating the errors forward indefinitely.

 ## Classical Diffie Hellamn